-On October 17, 2018, the Company, through its Czech subsidiary Mangan, made the first option payment of 14 million Czech Koruna (\$815,000) as stipulated in an option agreement for the purchase of a 100% interest in EP Chvaletice s.r.o. ("EPCS") dated on August 13, 2018.
+On October 17, 2018, the Company, through its Czech subsidiary Mangan, made the first option payment of 14 million Czech Koruna (\$815,000) pursuant to an option agreement for the purchase of a 100% interest in EP Chvaletice s.r.o. ("EPCS") dated August 13, 2018.
 EPCS is a Czech operating company whose principal asset is a large parcel of industrial zoned land adjacent to the Chvaletice Manganese Project, where the Company proposes to develop its high-purity manganese processing facility.
-On August 13, 2021, the Company exercised the option to extend the payment term of the subsequent option payments by one year and made a payment of 14 million Czech Koruna (\$819,576) to EPCS, which represents a portion of the final instalment.
+On August 13, 2021, the Company exercised the option to extend the payment terms of the subsequent option payments by one year and made a payment of 14 million Czech Koruna (\$819,576) to EPCS.